ii-Python/Custom-Presence/README.md

 Provided is a list of available options:
   - `--show-keys`, which prints the join and party key
-  - `--show-rpc-dump`, which shows when the script dumps to `rpc.json`
+  - `--keep-rpc`, which stops the script from deleting `rpc.json` on exit

 ### Troubleshooting
 ---